(one synonym : Macroglossum splendens Butler, 1892)

 (Photo: courtesy of Gary Harris, Mission Beach, Queenlsand)

-The early instars of Caterpillars of this species are greyish yellow with yellow head and thorax, and a long black tail spike.
-Later instars retain the yellow head and thorax, and have a white abdomen with brown stripes, and the tail spike curves forwards.
+The early instars of Caterpillars of this species are greyish yellow with a yellow head and thorax, and a long black tail spike.
+Later instars retain the yellow head and thorax, and have a white abdomen with brown stripes, and a tail spike that curves forwards.
 The true legs are black and the prolegs are yellow with black tips.
 When threatened, the caterpillars rear the head back, revealing the true legs.

 The caterpillars have been found feeding on plants from the family RUBIACEAE, including :

 The caterpillars grow to a length of about 6 cms.
 They thought to pupate in a loose cocoon in ground debris.
 The pupa is brown with dark spots on the spiracles, and dark partial dorsal and ventral lines.
 It is unusual in having a narrow disc-like extension to the head accommodating the developing haustellum.
 The pupa has a length of about 5 cms.

 The adult moths have black forewings, each with vague variable dark brown areas.
 The black fades to brown in old specimens.
 The hindwings are black, each with some white markings.
 The head and thorax are brown with a green tinge.
 The wingspan is about 6 cms.

 The eggs are pale green and oval with a length of about 1.5 mms.
 The eggs are laid singly under leaves of a foodplant.

 The species occurs in the south Pacific area, including: